obonaventure/cnp3/book/intro/referencemodels.rst

 The physical layer allows thus two or more entities that are directly attached to the same transmission medium to exchange bits.
 Being able to exchange bits is important because virtually any information can be encoded as a sequence of bits.
 Electrical engineers are used to process streams of bits, but computer scientists usually prefer to deal with higher level concepts.
 A similar issue arises with file storage.
 Storage devices such as hard-disks also store streams of bits.
 There are hardware devices that process the bit stream produced by a hard-disk, but computer scientists have designed filesystems to allow applications to easily access such storage devices.
 These filesystems are typically divided in several layers as well.
 Hard-disks store sectors of 512 bytes or more.
 Unix filesystems groups sectors in larger blocks that can contain data or inodes that represent the structure of the filesystem.
 Finally, applications manipulate files and directories that are translated in blocks, sectors and eventually bits by the operating system.

-.. index:: Datalink layer
-.. index:: frame
+.. index:: Datalink layer, frame

 Computer networks use a similar approach and each layer provides a service that is built above the underlying layer and is closer to the needs of the applications.